• Home

 Abraham Peyton Skipwith, who JXN considers as "The Founding Father of Jackson Ward", was a mixed-race Black man who was enslaved by Thomas Jefferson’s [Jefferson] Council of State Jaquelin Ambler [Ambler] and Rebecca Lewis Burwell as early as circa 1767.
 During the Industrial Revolution, Richmond, alongside a handful of sister cities such as New Orleans, Louisiana, Charleston, South Carolina, and Baltimore, Maryland, pivoted towards urbanized enslavement as enslaved people migrated from county plantations to city plants, which positioned enslaved laborers like Skipwith to work as a store clerk.

-In circa 1782, Skipwith was sold by Ambler to Thomas Bentley, who is said to have contributed to the Revolutionary Ward in Illinois, and he filed a legislative petition for his freedom in or around 1785 – eventually manumitting himself circa 1789 from two local merchants.
+In circa 1782, Skipwith was sold by Ambler to Thomas Bentley, who is said to have contributed to the Revolutionary War in Illinois, and he filed a legislative petition for his freedom in or around 1785 – eventually manumitting himself circa 1789 from two local merchants.
 In addition to confirming his mixed-raced ancestry, the petition revealed his connections to several founding fathers.
 In addition to Ambler, his legislative petition included a witness statement by Jefferson's Senior Advisor Thomas Walker and Benjamin Harrison V who was a signer of the declaration of independence.

 In circa 1793, Skipwith purchased parcels of land on the northern edge of the City of Richmond for 15 pounds and 5 shillings in what would become present-day Jackson Ward – building a gambrel-roofed cottage known as the Skipwith-Roper Cottage, which is one of the city's oldest documented dwellings.
 The cottage was a 1.5-story, wood-frame, weather-board-clad, gambrel-roofed house with a raised basement and single-bay Greek revival porch with Doric columns.